 Original Research Creates a 45% Citation Lift

-Digital Bloom’s analysis found that pages with original research get cited at 67% vs 22% for aggregated content.
+Digital Bloom’s analysis found pages with original research get cited at 67% vs 22% for aggregated content.
 That’s a 45-percentage-point lift.

 Think about that.
 You can triple your citation rate by creating one piece of original data per post.
 Instead of aggregating someone else’s research.